mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 </pre>
 <h2>In action</h2>
 The complete source code is available at the bottom of this article.
 Feel free to play with it to see all those custom components in live action.
-The example form comes with two additional links, to switch between the French and English locales and see the internationalization magic happen.\n
+The example form comes with two additional links, to switch between the French and English locales and see the internationalization magic happen.

 Last note : a Gradle build script is provided to help you get started in seconds.
 Just run the following command in the application's directory.
-Gradle will automatically compile the classes, copy the required resources, and start a Jetty server.\n
+Gradle will automatically compile the classes, copy the required resources, and start a Jetty server.

 <pre lang="java" colla="+">
 gradle jettyRun
 </pre>
-Then, open a browser at :\n
+Then, open a browser at :

 <pre lang="java" colla="+">
 http://localhost:8080/Wicket-tips/
 </pre>
-Have fun !\n
+Have fun !